DJI Mini 3 Pro: The Complete Guide

 D-Cinelike Profile

 A flat colour profile that preserves dynamic range for colour grading.
-Not quite as flexible as D-Log M, but offers more latitude than standard profiles.
+Note that the Mini 3 Pro offers D-Cinelike only – full D-Log isn't available – but it still gives more latitude than standard profiles.

 Vertical Video: Why It Matters